pbinkley/microcopying_1940/index.markdown

 catalogued, cards are deposited with the Union Catalogue, but as most of you probably know, we haven't catalogued as many as one-tenth, I should guess, of our pre-1640 English books.
-Continental books are untouched; eighteenth century books are <span style="page" id="page214">[p.214]</span> untouched, and when a record of those can be made available to scholars, we believe a great many of the gaps will have been filled in.
+Continental books are untouched; eighteenth century books are <span class="page" id="page214">[p.214]</span> untouched, and when a record of those can be made available to scholars, we believe a great many of the gaps will have been filled in.
 It is necessary to offer an apology, I suppose, that we have not proceeded more rapidly, but with a small staff